Thinking Fast and Slow by Kahneman

-To maximise predictive accuracy, final decisions should be left to formulas, especially in low-validity environments.
+To maximize predictive accuracy, final decisions should be left to formulas, especially in low-validity environments.
 Whenever we can replace intuition with a structured, yet simple formula, we should at least consider it.

-Under normal conditions, an expert’s intuition can be trusted, but when dealing with less regular environments, be more sceptical.
+Under normal conditions, an expert’s intuition can be trusted, but when dealing with less regular environments, be more skeptical.

 The planning fallacy describes our tendency to plan projects based on best-case scenarios and without taking into account statistics of similar cases.